Non-Euclidean High-Order Smooth Convex Optimization: Introduction

-where $p_\ast \defi (1 - 1 / p)^{-1}$, $q \in \Z_+$ and $\nu \in (0, 1]$.
-In this case, we say $f$ is $q$-th order $(L, \nu)$-Hölder smooth.
-We make use of an oracle that returns all derivatives of $f$ at a point up to order $q$.
-We also study the optimization of convex functions with a reduction to inexact $p$-norm ball optimization oracles.
-That is, using an oracle to approximately minimizing the function in balls of fixed radius with respecto to a $p$-norm, we minimize the function globally.
+where $\q \in \Z_+$, $\nu \in (0, 1]$, and where the norm of a multilinear operator $F: \R^{d \otimes \q} \to \R$ like $F = \nabla^{\q} f(x) - \nabla^{\q} f(y)$ is defined as $ \norm{F}_{\ast} \defi \max_{\norm{v}\le 1}|F[v]^{\otimes \q}|$.
+In this case, we say $f$ is $\q$-th order $(\L, \nu)$-H\"older smooth with respect to $\norm{\cdot}$.
+We make use of an oracle that returns all derivatives of $f$ at a point up to order $\q$.
+For the case of $p$-norms, we specialize our results and characterize the optimal oracle complexity, up to logarithmic factors.
+We also study the optimization of convex functions with a reduction to inexact $\p$-norm $\rho$-ball optimization oracles.
+That is, using an oracle to approximately minimizing the function in balls of a fixed radius $\rho$ with respect to a $\p$-norm, we minimize the function globally.
 The oracle can be implemented fast for some functions with structure.
+More concretely, our contributions can be summarized as in the following.